-Intravenous drugs, or drugs that are taken by injecting the substance directly into the body, are some of the most dangerous drugs out there.
+Intravenous drug use, or taking drugs by injecting the substance directly into the body, is one of the most dangerous practices among drug users.
 Yet for many types of drugs, like heroin, one of the most common and preferred ways of taking them is via injection.

 By continuing to puncture their skin on a regular basis, an intravenous drug user opens themselves up to the risk of scarring their skin.
-Over 75% of IV drug users are estimated to develop round scars, known as “pop scars”, that may never go away, even if the user reaches sobriety.
+Over 75% of IV drug users are estimated to develop round scars, known as “pop scars”.
+These may never go away, even if the user reaches sobriety.

 Most injectable drug users don’t clean the skin or sterilize needles before administering the drug, which opens them up to the possibility of a skin infection, among other things.
 Practicing good hygiene reduces the risk but doesn’t eliminate it, as the substance itself may be contaminated.

 Skin conditions are one of the most apparent signs to other people of someone shooting up drugs.
 Unfortunately, this is also the condition that leads those who engage in intravenous drug use to visit the hospital most frequently.

 Endocarditis is one of the more common heart conditions an intravenous drug user may develop.
 It’s characterized by an inflammation of the interior lining of the heart.
 Acute endocarditis is especially common after intravenous drug use since the needle punctures allow bacteria to reach the blood through the presence of broken skin.

 Bacteria from a lack of sanitized needles can cause endocarditis in an intravenous drug user.
 Heart valves on the right side of the body are most often affected, as most drug users inject the substance into veins that lead directly to the right side of the heart.